+Aboy knows that prawns rest beneath the sand by day.
+It is like knowledge of the Pleiades.
 Under the Narrows Bridge I stood for hours and left a line out all night just in case Something big went past.

 After the series of Noongar words and the reference to arcane knowing, the pleasure of ‘Something big’ might mean a fish to catch, or, it might mean deep knowledge of culture, Aboriginal and Western.
 And it might mean something even bigger.

 An undercurrent of Christian faith and theology, which on occasion rises to the surface level of the poems, holds them in a strong web of meaning.

 Ivan has a strong ear for the music of words, their sound and rhythm.
 All his poems are free-form and show the influence of modernist and Beat poetry.

 I found real pleasure in their Australianness.
 The poems are about the plants and animals of Cookernup (near Bunbury), Perth and Sydney.
 They are about our childhoods in the 1950s.
 Even when the subject is not directly Australian, Ivan’s attitude is.
 He punctures pomposity.
 Here he reduces the English Reformation to Henry VIII’s armour.